python/cpython/Doc/library/statistics.rst

    cut-point will evaluate to ``104``.

-   The *method* for computing quantiles can be varied depending on whether the data in *data* includes or excludes the lowest and highest possible values from the population.
+   The *method* for computing quantiles can be varied depending on whether the *data* includes or excludes the lowest and highest possible values from the population.

    The default *method* is "exclusive" and is used for data sampled from